-Using the XiGo Acorn Area in Pharmaceutical Applications such as product development and drug delivery analysis, formulators seek to optimize drug product characteristics such as pharmacokinetics, chemical and physical stability while at the same time using the most cost effective manufacturing strategy for a given dosage form.
+Using the XiGo Acorn Area in pharmaceutical applications such as formulation development and quality monitoring, formulators seek to optimize drug product characteristics such as pharmacokinetics, chemical and physical stability while at the same time using the most cost effective manufacturing strategy for a given dosage form.
 A complete understanding of the nature and the extent of the wetted particle surface provides formulators with a valuable tool to optimize product performance in each of these categories in development, and later, during manufacturing, to monitor product quality.

 Until the advent of the Acorn Area, particle size measurements were the principal tool with which to study particles dispersed in drug product.
 Size measurements were constrained to very dilute conditions, were agnostic to the chemistry of the particle surface, reported only an equivalent spherical diameter, and were not very sensitive to the smallest fraction in a particle size distribution.
 Reducing the particle size of drug product has been correlated with increased bioavailability.
 Importantly, however, reducing the particle size will significantly increase the specific surface area-to-volume ratio.
 This dramatically affects not just adsorption of chemicals and other moieties onto the particle surface but also the interaction between particles and system properties such as suspension rheology, coating and adhesion.
 Despite the importance of the particle surface on product performance, until the Acorn Area, particle surface area measurements required that the particles first were separated from the liquid drug product and were very tedious to perform.
 These results have very little relevance to the behavior of API particles suspended in a liquid drug product.